-69 Arreola-Ochoa, 34 F.4th at 608.
+Arreola-Ochoa, 34 F.4th at 609.

-71 Id. at 609.
 In this decision, the Seventh Circuit applied these factors and others to conclude that a respondent's objection to a defective NTA almost three years after his removal proceedings were initiated, nearly one year after his master calendar hearing, and three days before his merits hearing was not timely, noting that Mr. Arreola-Ochoa had "access to counsel and translation services."
 Id.

-72 Ortiz-Santiago, 924 F.3d at 965.
+Ortiz-Santiago, 924 F.3d at 965.

-73 Hernandez-Alvarez v.
+68 Hernandez-Alvarez v.
 Barr, 982 F.3d 1088, 1096 (7th Cir.
 2020); see also, e.g., Meraz-Saucedo v.
 Rosen, 986 F.3d 676, 683-84 (7th Cir.
 2021).

-74 Arreola-Ochoa, 34 F.4th at 609.
+Arreola-Ochoa, 34 F.4th at 609.

-information to a deficient NTA prior to the closing of pleadings.75 In assessing timeliness, instead of adopting the Seventh Circuit's circumstance-specific approach, the BIA held that generally, an objection to a defective NTA is timely if raised before the closing of pleadings with the IJ.76 The BIA also diverged from the Seventh Circuit's approach with respect to whether there could ever be relief for respondents whose objection was not timely, and the appropriate remedy for this type of claim-processing rule violation, when timely raised.
-As to the former, the BIA concluded that only those respondents who timely objected to the defective NTA would be entitled to relief, rejecting the Seventh Circuit's allowance for those showing excusable delay and prejudice.77
+NTA is timely if raised before the closing of pleadings with the IJ.71 The BIA also diverged from the Seventh Circuit's approach with respect to whether there could ever be relief for respondents whose objection was not timely, and the appropriate remedy for this type of claim-processing rule violation, when timely raised.
+As to the former, the BIA concluded that only those respondents who timely objected to the defective NTA would be entitled to relief, rejecting the Seventh Circuit's allowance for those showing excusable delay and prejudice.72

-On the question of remedy, in contrast to the Seventh Circuit's case law requiring termination when a respondent timely objects, the BIA ruled that in response to timely objections IJs should "exercise judgment and discretion to enforce [the claim-processing] rule as he or she deems appropriate to promote the rule's underlying purpose."78 Therefore, under Fernandes, IJs may decide to terminate proceedings because of the deficient NTA, or they may allow DHS to attempt to remedy the noncompliant NTA.
-The Fernandes decision did not elaborate on how IJs should decide whether termination was the appropriate remedy, and if not, what other remedies might even be available.79 In the wake of Fernandes, practitioners outside of the Seventh Circuit report mixed success with motions to terminate based on timely objections to defective NTAs.
-In some cases, IJs have terminated proceedings80 while in other cases, IJs have been giving DHS the opportunity to "cure" the defect.
-In some cases, DHS has been purporting to "cure" the defective NTA by, for example, filing Form I-261, "Additional Charges of Inadmissibility/Deportability" or by hand-writing the missing information onto the NTA after the fact.
-Practitioners have argued, and some IJs have agreed, that DHS has no authority to amend an
+On the question of remedy, in contrast to the Seventh Circuit's case law requiring termination when a respondent timely objects, the BIA ruled that in response to timely objections IJs should "exercise judgment and discretion to enforce [the claim-processing] rule as he or she deems appropriate to promote the rule's underlying purpose."
+Therefore, under Fernandes, IJs may decide to terminate proceedings because of the deficient NTA, or they may allow DHS to attempt to remedy the noncompliant NTA.
+The Fernandes decision did not elaborate on how IJs should decide whether termination was the appropriate remedy, and if not, what other remedies might even be available.
+In the wake of Fernandes, practitioners outside of the Seventh Circuit report mixed success with motions to terminate based on timely objections to defective NTAs.
+In some cases, IJs have terminated proceedings while in other cases, IJs have given DHS the opportunity to "cure" the defect.
+In some cases, DHS has purportedly "cured" the defective NTA by, for example, filing Form I-261, "Additional Charges of Inadmissibility/Deportability"